Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 Assisted hatching of embryos (when indicated)

-Shortly after the onset of the period, follicle stimulating hormone (FSH) or a combination of FSH/luteinizing hormone (LH) injections will begin.
-FSH and LH stimulate the production of multiple eggs in the ovaries.
-FSH and FSH/LH injections are given once a day subcutaneously with tiny needles for approximately ten days.
+Follicle stimulating hormone (FSH) or a combination of FSH/luteinizing hormone (LH) hormones will stimulate the production of multiple eggs in the ovaries.
+They are given once a day or once every other day subcutaneously with tiny needles for approximately ten days.

 Ovarian stimulation should result in the development of several eggs in each ovary.
 The ultrasound image below shows a stimulated ovary.
 Each of the several follicles (dark circles) contains a microscopic egg.